Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 In 2023, Kirk’s decades of work preserving and shaping music history were honored with his induction into the Iowa Rock ‘n Roll Music Association Hall of Fame—bringing the journey full circle for a small-town Iowa boy who once dreamed of the open road.

-“Get ready to dive into the vibrant world of rock history with Kirk West, the legendary "Tour Mystic" of the Allman Brothers Band!
+“Get ready to dive into the vibrant world of rock history with Kirk West, the legendary ‘Tour Mystic’ of the Allman Brothers Band!
 With over 20 years spent as a key figure in the music scene, Kirk West's contributions are unmatched.
 From his role as the founder of Hittin’ the Note magazine to his work as the official archivist for the Allman Brothers Band, he has left an indelible mark on the rock music landscape.”

 Iowa Rock ‘n Roll Music Association.